bihealth/sodar-server/docs_manual/source/app_samplesheets_edit.rst

     Currently, SODAR allows editing a single study at a time.
 When in edit mode, study navigation is disabled.
-To switch to editing a different study in a multi-study project, you need to first click on :ref:`Finish Editing` and then navigate to the desired study.
+To switch to editing a different study in a multi-study project, you need to first click on :guilabel:`Finish Editing`, then navigate to the desired study.